lsieun/lsieun.github.io/_cert/asn1.md

 ```

 The only difference between bit strings and character strings is that
-bit strings don’t necessarily have to end on an eight-bit boundary,
+bit strings don't necessarily have to end on an eight-bit boundary,
 so they have an extra byte to indicate how much padding was included.
 In practice, this is always `0` because all useful bit patterns are eight-bit aligned anyway.